 Then, in 1992, the Karams acquired WSAR, marking the first time in FCC history that an AM radio duopoly - two AM stations licensed to one market - existed.
 Both WSAR and WHTB still exist and thrive under the Karams today.

 WSAR prides itself on keeping its listeners informed and up to date.
 WSAR was the area's sole live news source during Winter Storm Nemo (the Blizzard of 2013) remaining on the air around the clock, in keeping with the station's rich history.

 WSAR has offered programming through hurricanes, blizzards, wars and national emergencies.
 WSAR broadcast notice of the beginning of World War I and the end of World War II.
 The station broadcast news of the Attack on Pearl Harbor, the assasssination of President John F. Kennedy, the devastating Kerr Mill fire and also stayed on the air, around the clock, during the Blizzards of 1978, 2013, 2015, the Notre Dame Church fire, the events of 9/11 and the 2014 Fall River Mayoral Recall among many other historic events.

 WSAR also carries live game coverage for the Boston Red Sox, New England Patriots and the Boston Celtics.
-We've broadcast the three unforgettable Red Sox World Series, the Patriots' four Super Bowl victories and the Celtics during their successful seasons in the 70's and 80's and their Championsip in 2008.
+We've broadcast the three unforgettable Red Sox World Series, the Patriots' five Super Bowl victories and the Celtics during their successful seasons in the 70's and 80's and their Championsip in 2008.

 The station is also committed to community service, broadcasting coverage over the years of Fall River Celebrates America, Michael's Fund, American Cancer Society Relay for Life, the Southcoast Health Expo, Operation Christmas, We Can Food Drive, and a host of other special events throughout the Southcoast.